WSG23/yosai_intel_dashboard_fresh/README.md

 7. The example CSRF scripts in `examples/` read `SECRET_KEY` from the environment using the `SecretManager`.
 Set this variable in your shell or `.env` file before running them.
-8. A legacy `lazystring` fix plugin sample is kept in `examples/legacy_lazystring_fix_plugin.py` for reference only.
-9. The full pipeline diagnostic helper now lives at `examples/diagnostic_script.py` (replacing the old `examples/debugcsv.py`) and can be run with
+8. The full pipeline diagnostic helper now lives at `examples/diagnostic_script.py` (replacing the old `examples/debugcsv.py`) and can be run with
    `python examples/diagnostic_script.py`.
-10. Outdated prototype scripts, including the legacy adapters, have been removed from the repository.
+9. Outdated prototype scripts, including the legacy adapters, have been removed from the repository.
-11. The original MVP demo modules have also been deleted and are no longer part of the codebase.
+10. The original MVP demo modules have also been deleted and are no longer part of the codebase.

 ## <span aria-hidden="true">📦</span> Versioning